-RAWFG operates in the food and agri-sector, specializing in producing, ripening, and trading cheese, fresh dairy, and other food products.
-RAWFG is also involved in the transportation of agricultural products, animal feed, flour, and dairy.
-Within our group, "A-ware Dairy" refers to our dairy activities, while "AB Texel" represents our transport-related operations.
-The due diligence policy applies to the entire Royal A-ware Food Group.
+Royal A-ware operates in the food and agri-sector, specialising in the production, ripening, and trading of cheese, fresh dairy, and other food products.
+Royal A-ware is also involved in the transportation of agricultural products, animal feed, flour, and dairy.
+The due diligence policy applies to the entire Royal A-ware.
+If relevant we make clear if the information refers to our dairy activities or transport activities.

-This document presents the public summary of Version 1.0 of the Royal A-ware Food Group Due Diligence approach.
-The policy is approved in September 2024 by the board of management.
+This document presents the public summary of Version 2.0 of the Royal A-ware Due Diligence approach.
+The policy is approved by the board of management in April 2025.
 The due diligence approach is reviewed annually in June, initiated by the ESG team, and reviewed by the board of management.
 As the due diligence approach is subject to continuous monitoring, adjustments can be made more frequently.

-Step 1: Due diligence policies and commitment
+Step 1: Due diligence policy and commitment

-At Royal A-ware Food Group our overall commitment is that we mitigate human rights and environmental risks in our supply chains by following the six-step due diligence process outlined by the OECD.
+At Royal A-ware our overall commitment is that we mitigate human rights and environmental risks in our supply chains by following the six-step due diligence policy outlined by the OECD.
 A risk-based approach is central to our policy, meaning we prioritize the risks.
 Additionally, our capacity to influence and leverage change within our value chain helps guide the prioritization of actions.